 - A. Existing structures and related improvements.
-Structures and related improvements that were legally built or vested prior to the effective date of Ordinance No. 2017-17 that do not meet the requirements of this chapter may continue to exist in their present form, and may be altered, including remodeled, reconstructed, or expanded, if such alteration complies with the provisions of this Section and all other applicable sections of this Chapter. - B. Existing structures that were legally built or vested prior to the effective date of Ordinance No. 2017-17 may be altered only one time within the lifetime of the structure and: - 1.
+Structures and related improvements that were legally built or vested prior to the effective date of Ordinance No. 2017-17 that do not meet the requirements of this chapter may continue to exist in their present form, and may be altered, including remodeled, reconstructed, or expanded, if such alteration complies with the provisions of this Section and all other applicable sections of this Chapter. - B. Existing buildings structures that were legally built or vested prior to the effective date of Ordinance No. 2017-17 may be altered only one time within the lifetime of the structure and: - 1.
 The expansion of the footprint is outside a landslide hazard area or landslide hazard area setback unless required for safety or seismic upgrades; - 2.
 Any expansion of the footprint is located only within a critical area buffer.
 No expansion of the footprint is allowed within a wetland or fish and wildlife habitat conservation area; - 3.
-The expansion of the footprint at ground level does not exceed 500 square feet; - 4.
-Any expansion of the footprint is used only as indoor living space or to accommodate accessibility; - 5.
-Any expansion of the footprint is no closer to the critical area than the existing footprint; and - 6.
-Reconstruction must comply with the requirements of BIMC 18.30.030, Nonconforming structures and buildings. - C. Existing property improvements other than structures, including driveways, parking areas, yards and landscaped areas, play areas, storage areas, and similar improvements that were legally established or vested prior to the effective date of Ordinance No. 2017-XX may be altered if: - 1.
-There is no change in the location of the improvement;
+Any expansion of the footprint within a critical aquifer recharge area is located outside the Native Vegetation Protection Area pursuant to BIMC 16.20.090.E. - 4.
+Cantilevers over critical areas are not allowed; - 5.
+The expansion of the footprint at ground level does not exceed 500 square feet; - 6.
+Any expansion of the footprint is used only as indoor living space or to accommodate accessibility; - 7.
+Any expansion of the footprint is no closer to the critical area than the existing footprint; and - 8.
+If a building is harmed or destroyed by more than 50 percent of its square footage, the building must be reconstructed in compliance with the requirements of this Chapter.

+Reconstruction must comply with the requirements of BIMC 18.30.030, Nonconforming structures and buildings.

-- 2. Any expansion of the footprint is located only within the required buffer.
-No expansion of the footprint is allowed within the critical area itself; and - 3.
-Any expansion of the footprint is no closer to the critical area than the existing footprint. - D. Buffer modifications pursuant to BIMC 16.20.110 and 16.20.140 shall not be granted for existing development. - E. Alterations permitted by this Section must comply with other applicable city code or land use review requirements and require submittal of a critical areas permit application in accordance with the permit and review procedures required for the affected critical area(s).
+- C. Existing property improvements other than buildings structures, including driveways, parking areas, yards and landscaped areas, play areas, storage areas, decks less than 5 feet in height, patios, and similar improvements that were legally established or vested prior to the effective date of Ordinance No. 2017-17 may be altered if: - 1.
+There is no change in the location of the improvement; - 2.
+Any expansion of the footprint is located only within the required buffer.
+No expansion of the footprint is allowed within the critical area itself and cantilevers over critical areas are not allowed; - 3.
+Any expansion of the footprint is no closer to the critical area than the existing footprint; and - 4.
+Any expansion of the footprint within a critical aquifer recharge area is located outside the Native Vegetation Protection Area pursuant to BIMC 16.20.090.E. - D. Buffer modifications pursuant to BIMC 16.20.110 and 16.20.140 shall not be granted for existing development. - E. Alterations permitted by this Section must comply with other applicable city code or land use review requirements and require submittal of a critical areas permit application in accordance with the permit and review procedures required for the affected critical area(s).